 I set out for Amsterdam from my study abroad location in Prague on an overnight train.
 As the train pulled into the station early in the morning, I had a feeling of excitement, one because I was spending the first night of this city by myself and was free to explore whatever I wanted.
 I also was a bit nervous because I knew marijuana and prostitution is legal here, and I did not know how those would affect my experience with my surroundings or the people in this city.
 Although this city is very comfortable with sex (it has plenty of museums about sex for you to check out), it only added to the quirkiness of this crazy city.
-Overall, this city exceeded every one of my expectations with its delicious food, its natural beauty of canals and parks, and the people who would smile as they flew by on their bikes (there are more bikes than people).
+Overall, this city exceeded every one of my expectations with its delicious food, people, and its natural beauty of canals and parks.

 Before You Go:

 - When to Go: April-May (Tulips are blooming & great weather)

 - Language: Dutch